Importing and exporting cattle

 Importing and exporting sheep and goats

-All sheep and goats, except for immediate slaughter, transported into the Commonwealth of Massachusetts from any point outside the Commonwealth must be accompanied by a health certificate approved by the livestock official of the state of origin.
-The health certificate must show the status of herd for TB and Brucellosis.
+All sheep and goats, except for immediate slaughter, transported into Massachusetts from any point outside the Commonwealth must be accompanied by an official certificate of veterinary inspection (OCVI, health certificate) approved by the livestock official of the state of origin.

-1. Free of scabies, lice, foot-rot, sore mouth, and have not been exposed to scrapie.
+The OCVI should include a statement that "All listed sheep and goats are free of scabies, lice, foot-rot, sore mouth, and have not been exposed to scrapie."

 Additional requirements for goats:

-2. From States Not Accredited Free for Tuberculosis – Must be negative to Tuberculosis test within 60 days.
+- From states not accredited Free for Tuberculosis: Must be negative to Tuberculosis test within 60 days.

 Importing and exporting horses and equines